 C-ID proponents recognized early that any course identification system must be predominately faculty-driven.
 Since teaching faculty have the necessary expertise and responsibility for curricular design and revision, the C-ID process relied heavily upon Faculty Discipline Review Groups (FDRGs) that consisted of discipline faculty appointed by their respective academic senates.
 Most commonly, an FDRG consists of 3 CCC and 3 CSU faculty although faculty at the University of California and private institutions have also participated for some disciplines.
 FDRG members identify the courses that would benefit from descriptor development, develop the descriptors based on broad input from discipline faculty statewide, and, typically, play a role in determining which courses receive a C-ID designation.
 In an effort to address one of the shortcomings of the CAN system, C-ID descriptors are comparable to a community college course outline of record.
 C-ID’s initial implementation efforts and on-going processes benefit from and build on the work of other faculty driven initiatives (e.g., CAN, IMPAC, LDTP, UC Streamlining and Pathways projects).
 The FDRGs are tasked with the following:

-identifying those courses already widely articulated in their field, particularly those lower division, pre-major, or major courses in their discipline beyond the introductory core courses
+identifying those courses already widely articulated in their field, particularly those lower division, pre-major, or major courses in their discipline beyond the introductory core courses,

-determining which courses within the discipline needed descriptors and a C-ID number
+determining which courses within the discipline needed descriptors and a C-ID number,

 assignment of a supra-number to those prioritized courses based on the C-ID numbering protocol, and